InspiredVoltage-IVolt/SimplMessage/README.md

             // You could also implement this as a lambda function:

-            // Start listening for client connections on loopback end poiny server.Listen(new IPEndPoint(IPAddress.Loopback, 5000));
+            // Start listening for client connections on loopback end point server.Listen(new IPEndPoint(IPAddress.Loopback, 5000));
         }